-“Am I too old to be a personal trainer?”
+“Am I too old to become a personal trainer?”
 You’re never too old to start an exercise program and the same is true when it comes to being a personal trainer.
-NFPT has an active and certified 82 year old trainer, so I’d say there really is no limit!
+NFPT has an active and certified 89-year-old trainer, so I’d say there really is no limit!

 People of all ages are seeking fitness and many of those people want a personal trainer that can really understand them.
 Someone who’s been through similar life experiences and overcome the challenges that arise as we age.